s1t5/mail-archiver/doc/Setup.md

 5. Adjust the `TimeZone__DisplayTimeZoneId` environment variable to match your preferred timezone (default is "Etc/UCT").
 You can use any IANA timezone identifier (e.g., "Europe/Berlin", "Asia/Tokyo").

+6. Optionally configure the `Logging__LogLevel` environment variables to control the verbosity of application logs.
+See the Logging Settings section below for available options.

-6. Configure a reverse proxy of your choice with https and authentication to secure access to the application.
+7. Configure a reverse proxy of your choice with https and authentication to secure access to the application.

 > ⚠️ **Attention**: The application itself does not provide encrypted access via https!
 It must be set up via a reverse proxy!

-7. Initial start of the containers:
+8. Initial start of the containers:
 ```bash
 docker compose up -d
 ```

-8. Restart containers:
+9. Restart containers:
 ```bash
 docker compose restart
 ```

-9. Access the application
+10. Access the application

-10. Login with your defined credentials and add your first email account:
+11. Login with your defined credentials and add your first email account:
    - Navigate to "Email Accounts" section
    - Click "New Account"
    - Enter your server details and credentials